openedx/open-edx-proposals/oeps/oep-0027-course-metadata-authoring.rst

   * seat type
   * other catalog course marketing data

-  * Note: course about image and instructors are currently managed as Course Run metadata but will transitioned to Catalog Course metadata.
+  **Note:** course about image and instructors are currently managed as Course Run metadata but will transition to be Catalog Course metadata.

 * We will provide a unified authoring user experience by having Studio be the portal to authoring both Course Run metadata and
   Catalog Course data.
 However, authoring of Catalog Course metadata will live in the Discovery subdomain.
 From the user's perspective,